 Adopt een Passievruchtplant from the farm "Sicilian Passion" in Licata (AG) (Italië) and receive your passion fruits at home.
 Antonio will take care of your adoption and take its picture.
 You will also be able to download the adoption certificate, and if you wish, plan your visit to the farm.
-You do not enter into any long-term commitment: once you have received your passion fruits and enjoyed the experience, you may decide to cancel your adoption at any time as long as the preparation has not yet begun.
+You do not enter into any long-term commitment: Although your adoption will be renewed automatically, you will always be informed in advance and may decide to cancel your adoption at any time as long as the preparation has not yet begun.

 During the season, you will be able to receive the harvest that you are reserving now: a minimum of 2 and a maximum of 7 boxes.
 Once you have paid for the adoption, you will be able to plan your shipments from your user account.
-Shipping format: __2.2 kg box of red passion fruits__ * *Passiflora Edulis*: round shape, red-purple colour, skin wrinkles as the fruit ripens, sour and very aromatic taste, orange pulp with (edible) seeds * Farming in conversion to Organic Farming since 2021 * We do not store fruits in cold chambers, they go directly from the tree to your doorstep * Our farm is not a screw factory: each fruit is unique in appearance and size * One kilo contains between 18 and 24 fruits (the box contains between 39 and 53 fruits depending on the size) * If you keep them in a fresh and airy place, they can last up to 2 weeks in good condition (if you want them to last longer, you can keep them in the fridge) The more the fruit shrivels, the riper it becomes.
+Shipping format: __2.2 kg box of red passion fruits__ * *Passiflora Edulis*: round shape, red-purple colour, skin wrinkles as the fruit ripens, sour and very aromatic taste, orange pulp with (edible) seeds * Farming in conversion to Organic Farming since 2021 * We do not store fruits in cold chambers, they go directly from the tree to your doorstep * Our farm is not a screw factory: each fruit is unique in appearance and size * One kilo contains between 18 and 24 fruits * If you keep them in a fresh and airy place, they can last up to 2 weeks in good condition (if you want them to last longer, you can keep them in the fridge) The more the fruit shrivels, the riper it becomes.
 This natural dehydration concentrates the flavours in the pulp and indicates that the fruit is ready to be eaten.
 So if it arrives shrivelled, don't panic - it will only taste better!
 You can keep it in the fridge to extend its shelf life.
 You can eat it as it is, cut it in half and scoop out the pulp with a teaspoon or use it in many dessert recipes, with yoghurt, in cocktails or try it on ice cream as we do in Sicily.

 Wanneer ontvang je het?